What I'm Doing Now

 Social Media @cherricopottery

 Deleting all social media scrolling ability from my in-pocket phone has been wonderful.
-I finally deleted the YouTube app, which was the one nagging scroller that remained as a non-learning time-suck.
+I literally can't scroll, which means I spend more time being present with my family, reading, asking questions to AI (I use Gemini becuase it is included with my pottery business gmail) and watching documentaries.
 Years of practicing news hygiene has also helped me be a better person and clearer thinker.
 I love Ryan Holiday’s idea that one of the worst ways to be an informed citizen is watching breaking news: “We are distracted by breaking news when really we should be drinking deeply from the great texts of history.”

 cherricopottery.com/newsletter is the best place to get new pottery updates for free.
 But if you would like to follow my social media, where I still regularly post random updates, you can find my everywhere @cherricopottery and links consolidated at cherricopottery.com/about.